 - Fast breathing

-- Trouble breathing, such as wheezing or shortness of breath
+- Wheezing or shortness of breath

-How is simple eosinophilic pneumonia diagnosed?
+How is SEP diagnosed?

-- A bronchoscopy is a procedure to look inside your airway and learn the cause of your airway or lung condition.
+- A bronchoscopy is a procedure to look inside your airway and find the cause of your pneumonia.
 A bronchoscope (thin tube with a light) is inserted into your mouth and moved down your throat to your airway.
 Tissue and fluid may be collected from your airway or lungs to be tested.

-How is simple eosinophilic pneumonia treated?
+How is SEP treated?

-What can I do to manage simple eosinophilic pneumonia?
+What can I do to manage SEP?

 - Do not smoke.
-Nicotine and other chemicals in cigarettes and cigars can cause lung damage.
+Avoid secondhand smoke.
+Smoking increases your risk for pneumonia.
+Smoking also makes it harder for you to get better after you have had pneumonia.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 When should I seek immediate care?

-When should I contact my healthcare provider?
+When should I call my doctor?

 - You have a fever.